How to Dehydrate Grapefruit

 4. Store

 Again, with dehydrated grapefruit, we're looking for a leathery texture.
-When fully cooled, store them in food vacuum sealer bags along with an oxygen absorber that's tucked in before drawing out the air.
+When fully cooled, store them in food vacuum sealer bags along with an oxygen absorber along with a desiccant packet that are tucked in before drawing out the air.

-Don’t Toss the Peel!
-Zest & Skin Uses You’ll Love
+Grapefruit Zest & Peel: Creative Uses You’ll Love

 Transform grapefruit’s outer layers into concentrated form.